drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/classes.md

 <p>This is the list of classes for Strawberry Raid in order of category.</p>

 <p>Some of these classes have set attendance numbers and/or a small charge for materials.
-Once the class schedule has been published, we will open online booking for these classes.</p>
+Once the signup goes live (Wednesday 22nd May at 18:00 Irish Time), you can <a href="https://fienta.com/strawberry-raid-iii-class-signup">book classes</a>.</p>

 **Bardic**